George Villiers, 6th Earl of Clarendon: Political career

 Lord Hyde was in November 1902 appointed an extra aide-de-camp to the Earl of Dudley, Lord Lieutenant of Ireland.

 Clarendon took his seat on the Conservative benches in the House of Lords on his father's death in 1914.
 When Bonar Law became Prime Minister in 1922 he appointed Clarendon Captain of the Honourable Corps of Gentlemen-at-Arms (government chief whip in the House of Lords), a position he also held under Stanley Baldwin until January 1924, and again from December 1924 to 1925.
 He then served as the first Under-Secretary of State for Dominion Affairs until 1927.
 In 1931 Clarendon was appointed Governor-General of South Africa, in which position he remained until 1937.
 During his tenure as Governor-General of South Africa, he also served as Chief Scout of South Africa.
 Clarendon High School for Girls and its associated schools, Clarendon Primary School and Clarendon Preparatory School in East London, South Africa are named after him.

 Clarendon became Lord Chamberlain in 1938 and served until the death of King George VI in 1952.
-He was sworn of the Privy Council in 1931 and made a Knight of the Garter in 1937.
+He was sworn of the Privy Council in 1931 and made a Knight Companion of the Garter in 1937.